ARMmbed/ci-test-shield/README.md

 If you platform does not support a specific feature, such as AnalogOut, then that test will fail or error out.
 This is expected behavior, please make sure to note this in your communications.

+## What to use the CI Test Shield for?
+The CI Test Shield has several uses.
+1. Test mbed-os software port.
+Useful for mbed partners and community contributors.
+2. Continuous Integration testing during development and during maintinance release cycles.
+3. SD Card storage can be used for firmware update development.

+## What is tested?
+Current API's that are tested by the CI Test shield are as follows
+1. `DigitalIO`, `Serial`, `InterruptIn` - tested by Loopback on pins D0-9
+2. `AnalogIO` - tested by resistor star network.
+3. `I2C` - tested with temperature sensor and EEPROM memory.
+4. `SPI` - tested with SD Card.

+#### Coming Soon
+* `PWM`
+* `Ticker/Timer/Time`

 ## Hardware : Where to get CI Test Shield?
 1. Buy pre-made shield (coming soon)
 2. DIY - buy PCB from OSHPark and parts from Farnell and assemble it yourself! [see [releases](https://github.com/ARMmbed/ci-test-shield/releases) page page for more details]